 CADS offers a BS in Apparel Merchandising, Design and Production Management with an Apparel Design and Production Management Option (BS-APDP).
 For those aspiring students they also offer graduate degrees including both Master of Science as well as Ph.D. in Consumer and Design Sciences.
 There’s even a Accelerated BS/MS program with specialization areas in design of interiors and apparel.

 Apparel Design students have the opportunity to intern at local retailers and design houses as well as opportunities to study in New York (IQLA New York Study Tour) or abroad.
 Study abroad locations may include Italy, London, Fiji, Jordan, Peru, South Africa, and more.

 CADS curriculum takes an integrated approach to studying apparel throughout the production supply chain and provides students with the education and experiences to become a valued member of firms throughout the apparel and related industries.
 In addition to academics, the program supports entry level placement in the apparel industry as well as advancement throughout the graduates’ career.

-University of North Texas, Denton, Texas (top 10% of schools considered)
+University of North Texas (top 8.4% of schools being considered)

 University of North Texas (UNT) was founded in 1890 and is located just North of Dallas in Denton, TX.
 It is home to nearly 38,000 students enrolled in 103 bachelor's, 86 master's and 38 doctoral degree programs.
 The College of Visual Arts & Design offers several programs for aspiring fashion designers including a Fashion Design Pre-Major, a BFA in Fashion Design, an MFA in Design with a Concentration in Fashion Design, a Studio Art Pre-Major, and BFA degrees in Studio Art with a Concentration in Fibers or Metalsmithing and Jewelry.